jefflai108/pytorch-kaldi-neural-speaker-embeddings/README.md

 # Requirements
 `pip install -r requirements.txt`
+Please also [download and properly setup Kaldi](https://kaldi-asr.org/doc/install.html).
+If you are stuck in this phase, this repository is liekly not for you.

 # Getting Started
 The bash file `pipeline.sh` contains the 12-stage speaker recognition pipeline, including feature extraction, the neural model training and decoding/evaluation.
 A more detailed description of each step is described in `pipeline.sh`.
 To get started, simply run: